 Under load, this isn’t the quietest laptop in the world, but the Strix Scar 17 doesn’t sound like a jet fighter taking off.
 Things get pretty toasty when you’re using it on your lap for its intended purpose, but otherwise, it’s comfortable to use.
 Most people will probably want to stick it on a desk or lap pad to use it with a mouse anyway, as no one wants to game on a trackpad.

 It’s on the front of battery life where things falter, as this laptop only musters 3 hours 12 minutes in the PC Mark 10 Modern Office benchmark I ran with the screen brightness and keyboard RGB at 50 percent, despite Asus’ claims of up to 10 hours with video looping, and a total 90Wh battery capacity.
-To add to this, the power brick that comes with this laptop is also quite the chonkster.
+To add to this, the power brick that comes with this laptop is chunky.

-You’re mainly buying this laptop for its display as well as that level of power, and if you can cough up, the asking price might just be worth it.
+You’re mainly buying the ROG Strix Scar 17 (2022) laptop for its display as well as that level of power, and if you can cough up, the asking price might just be worth it.

 Asus ROG Strix Scar 17 (2022) review